edawson/cluster-svs/README.md

 - Chromosomes X and Y are X and Y, *not* "23" and "24".
 - The 7th column of the BEDPE file should have a unique sample name.
 This column may contain multiple fields (e.g., to identify both a sample and an event).
 These fields must be separated with a colon (":").
+The first field is the sample name.

 ## Scripts
 ```